Top

 Boutboul: 70 patient camostat early treatment RCT with results not reported over 2 years after completion.

 Bryce: RCT 100 patients showing no significant difference with camostat.
-Results are currently unclear - different mortality numbers are provided for all-cause mortality and mortality rate.
-The main outcome measures appear to be different due to only including "patients that submitted day 28 outcome data".
+Results are currently unclear—different mortality numbers were provided for all-cause mortality and mortality rate (2/50 vs. 3/46 for the treatment group at 28 days, with the 28 day all-cause mortality result removed in an updated submission).
+The main outcome measures appear to be different due to only including patients that submitted day 28 outcome data.

 Hospitalization 0% Improvement Relative Risk Recovery 37% Camostat Chupp et al. EARLY TREATMENT DB RCT Is early treatment with camostat beneficial for COVID-19?
 Double-blind RCT 70 patients in the USA (June 2020 - April 2021) Improved recovery with camostat (not stat. sig., p=0.15) c19early.org Chupp et al., medRxiv, January 2022 Favorscamostat Favorscontrol 0 0.5 1 1.5 2+